andrewjkerr/tumblr_mass_edit_utilities/README.md

     * If you have more than 1k posts that you want to make private, you'll need to have "backup" API keys & OAuth tokens by adding more than one set of credentials to the config.
 I recommend having at least one set of key per every ~950 posts or so.
         * ⚠️ Please take caution when doing this!
 This may be against Tumblr's terms of service.
 1. Change the `tumblr_blog_url` in the configuration file to your blog URL.

+### ClearLikes

+To run the ClearLikes command, use the `ClearLikes` argument:

+1. Run `ruby script.rb ClearLikes`
+    * `ruby script.rb ClearLikes --help` will list all of the available options.

 ### PrivatizePosts